 Sharon Kollar, LMSW, leads information-sharing networks, knowledge management and dissemination efforts for the National Child Welfare Workforce Institute.
 Sharon has monitored and evaluated child welfare programs and facilitated practice improvement efforts in public child welfare agencies.
 Before moving into a managerial role, Sharon provided direct services to adults, children, youth and families at nonprofit agencies in Alaska, Oregon and New York.
 Ms. Kollar has co-authored articles on workforce turnover, worker safety and peer networking.
 She is also a guest lecturer and field instructor at the University at Albany School of Social Welfare in the area of macro social work practice.

-I recently graduated from Stony Brook University with my BSW, and I am about to complete my MSW at Columbia University.
-During my time at Stony Brook University, I was an active member of several clubs, including the Muslim Student’s Association and Alternative Spring Break Outreach (ASBO).
-I became the chair of the community service committee for MSA and a member of Stony Brook School of Social Welfare’s Equity, Diversity, and Inclusion committee.
-In the past year, I had also interned at Suffolk County Legislator Hahn’s office where I did a lot of community outreach.
-I carried out these responsibilities whilst being a BSW representative and the chair of the Communications committee.
-I have a lot of experience working as a leader and team member.
-I hope to apply my skills and experience as your next MSW representative.
+Noshin Hoque recently graduated from Stony Brook University with my BSW, and about to complete her MSW at Columbia University.
+During her time at Stony Brook University, she was an active member of several clubs, including the Muslim Student’s Association and Alternative Spring Break Outreach (ASBO).
+She became the chair of the community service committee for MSA and a member of Stony Brook School of Social Welfare’s Equity, Diversity, and Inclusion committee.
+In the past year, Noshin has also interned at Suffolk County Legislator Hahn’s office where she did a lot of community outreach.
+She carried out these responsibilities whilst being a BSW representative and the chair of the Communications committee.
+She is an experienced leader and team member and hopes to apply those skills and experience in this role as the MSW representative.

 Evelyn Lopez Rodriguez